ShashuBoy/COL226-Assignments/Prolog_Interpreter/README.md

 * Run `make`
 * Execute program using `./prolog`
 * Run `["<file_name>"].` to load file containing rules.
-* Execute queries are done in regular prolog interpreter.
+* Execute queries as done in regular prolog interpreter.
 * Run `halt.` to quit.

 Note: Sample prolog file "family.pl" is given and sample queries file "queries.txt" is also given.